Strawberry Shortbread Cookies

 But these strawberry shortbread cookies are something else.
 They taste like a little slice of heaven, and look so beautiful and elegant.

-Why These Strawberry Shortbread Cookies Work
+Why You’ll Love My Strawberry Shortbread Cookies

 - You can make them in any shape you’d like – you can do rectangular ones like I did, or you can use round cut outs or other fun cookie cutter shapes